Dharwar Craton: Crustal reworking events

 Crustal reworking means the old rocks (protoliths) are destroyed and regenerated into new rocks.
 The continental crust is relatively old if the crust experienced crustal reworking events.
 For the rocks that experienced crustal reworking, minerals like zircon, which is difficult to melt, are preserved in the reworked rocks.
 Some new zircons with a younger age would be formed in the reworking events.

 The crustal reworking events happened in the time range of 3100–3000 Ma.
 All 3 crustal blocks record the crustal reworking events in 2520 Ma due to the final assembly of the Superia supercontinent.

 For the western block, there are two reworking events.
 The first event happened in 3100–3000 Ma accounting to the emplacement of granite.
 The second reworking event led to the emplacement of 2640–2600 Ma of granites.

-For the central block, the event happened in 3140 Ma is considered as the earliest crustal reworking due to the TTG accretion event between 3230–3140 Ma in the central block of the craton.
+For the central block, the event happened in 3140 Ma is considered as the earliest crustal reworking due to the TTG accretion event between 3230 and 3140 Ma in the central block of the craton.

 For the eastern block, the second highest-temperature reworking event was recorded in the centre of the block, which happened in 2640–2620 Ma.
 The reworking event is related to the greenstone volcanism of the TTG accretion event in 2700 Ma.